anajankovic/personservicekubernetes/README.md

 ## Prerequisites

-This application runs on [Kyma](https://kyma-project.io) therefor to try out this example on your local machine you need to [install Kyma](https://kyma-project.io/docs/latest/root/kyma#getting-started-local-kyma-installation) first, or have access to Kyma cluster.
+This application runs on [Kyma](https://kyma-project.io) therefore to try out this example on your local machine you need to [install Kyma](https://kyma-project.io/docs/latest/root/kyma#getting-started-local-kyma-installation) first, or have access to Kyma cluster.

 ## Deploy the application